haron-murumba/airbnb-clone-project/README.md

 7. Responsive UI/UX

 The interface is designed to work across devices, offering a seamless experience on desktop and mobile.
 Clean layouts and interactive elements make the platform intuitive for users.

+API Security

+Securing backend APIs is critical to protect user data, maintain platform integrity, and ensure safe interactions between clients and the server.
+Below are the key security measures implemented in this project:

+1. Authentication

+What it is: Verifies the identity of users using methods like JWT (JSON Web Tokens) or OAuth.
+Why it's important: Ensures that only registered users can access the platform’s features, preventing unauthorized access to user accounts and sensitive data.

+2. Authorization

+What it is: Determines what an authenticated user is allowed to do (e.g., only hosts can create listings, only guests can book).
+Why it's important: Protects resources by enforcing role-based access control, ensuring users can only perform actions permitted by their role.

+3. Rate Limiting

+What it is: Limits the number of requests a user can make in a given timeframe.
+Why it's important: Helps prevent abuse (e.g., brute-force attacks or spam) and reduces server load by mitigating denial-of-service (DoS) attacks.

+4. Input Validation & Sanitization

+What it is: Validates and sanitizes incoming data to prevent injection attacks.
+Why it's important: Protects against SQL injection, cross-site scripting (XSS), and other forms of malicious input that can compromise system integrity.

+5. HTTPS Encryption

+What it is: Encrypts all communication between the client and the server using HTTPS.
+Why it's important: Ensures data confidentiality during transmission, especially for sensitive information like passwords and payment details.

+6. Secure Payment Handling

+What it is: Integrates secure third-party payment gateways like Stripe or PayPal.
+Why it's important: Offloads the responsibility of handling financial transactions to trusted services, ensuring PCI compliance and reducing fraud risk.